 Take short breaks, even when you think you don’t need one.
 If this is your home business, then it involves something you’re passionate about.
 You love it.
 That sometimes means you can be obsessive.

-It can certainly make you think you are talentless and any skills you thought you may have had has left you.
+It can certainly make you think you are talentless and that you no longer have the skills you thought you had.
 You are dried up, burnt out.
 You get the picture.
 All because you skipped recess or the walk to the water cooler.

 Having goals is a great suggestion.
 We hear it all the time, but how many of us follow the advice?
 How many of us take the time to write out their goals?

 What is it that you want to achieve with your business?
 Or maybe it isn’t even your business, maybe it is just your skillset that you want to improve.
 Whatever those goals may be, in addition to writing them out, taking time in your day to visualize those goals is key.